 a different approach this year | The future for professional cycling

-Don’t forget to check our podcast about the development of Cannondale’s SuperSix EVO, where the bike industry is heading and how fast can bikes go.
+Don’t forget to check our podcast about; the development of Cannondale’s SuperSix EVO, where the bike industry is heading and how fast can a bike go.

 Flying up mountain passes at an intensity that hurts to think about, and winding back down them at an eye-watering speed; being chaperoned through the biggest cities in the world on closed roads, and then having all day to dedicate to training when you’re not racing; all while on superbikes that cost as much as a home loan deposit.
 There’s a fair bit about pro cycling that can feel unobtainable to your average punter.

 The sport itself, and the entire bike industry has had to reckon with this in recent years.
 How do we keep customers and fans engaged with the sport?
 How do we keep the sport relatable while still progressing?

 There aren’t many activities as ubiquitous as riding a bike.
 From six-year-olds pushing off without training wheels for the first time, to commuters fitting exercise around a busy work schedule, to those training on the weekends, or staying fit later in life; nearly everybody can relate to the feeling of being on a bike, and that’s what makes the sport what it is.

 But many would argue the hyper-sterilized form of pro racing takes the fun out of it.
 And that what they see on the television, bears little resemblance to the sport’s roots.
 So how do teams and bike manufacturers bridge that gap?